 Read more about the hike itself on the great website of bigislandhikes.com.

 Leave no trace: We would like to stress the often used quote “Take nothing but memories, leave nothing but footprints!”.
 Please don’t take the green sand home as souvenir, and keep a trash bag in your backpack.

 Although there is a 4WD road going all the way to green beach, using a car damages the road and scars the landscape.
-All rental car companies on the Big Island prohibit you from taking your car down that road.
+All rental car companies on the Big Island prohibit you from taking your car down the road to green sand beach.

-Furthermore the owner of the land (DHHL) doesn’t permit (commercial) vehicular access to the beach.
-People offering you rides to Papakōlea beach are doing so illegally.
+Furthermore the owner of the land (DHHL) does not permit (commercial) vehicular access to the beach.
+This means that people offering you rides from the public parking lot to Papakōlea beach are doing so illegally.

 Green sand beach trivia